cmayer/PolyMoSim/README.md

 -s <unsigned int>,  --seed <unsigned int>
 (Value required)  The seed value for the random number generator.
 Default: time.
+Do not reply on the default if you start many analyses at the same time.

 -f <nexus|phylip|phylip_no_spaces|fasta|site_pattern_freq_absolute
 |site_pattern_freq_relative|site_pattern_freq_absolute_fill
-|site_pattern_freq_relative_fill>,  --outputFormat <nexus|phylip
+|site_pattern_freq_relative_fill> ,  --outputFormat <nexus|phylip
 |phylip_no_spaces|fasta|site_pattern_freq_absolute
 |site_pattern_freq_relative|site_pattern_freq_absolute_fill
 |site_pattern_freq_relative_fill>
 (Value required)  Output format of sequence data.
 Default: fasta.
 The site_pattern* format list the site pattern frequencies instead of the alignment.
-The site_pattern*_fill formats list all patterns the non fill formats only the site patterns that occurred in the simulated data set.
+The site_pattern*_fill formats list all patterns including those that do not exist in the file, the non fill formats only list the site patterns that occurred in the simulated data set.

 --,  --ignore_rest
 Ignores the rest of the labeled arguments following this flag.